HSLdevcom/jore4-flux/README.md

 The script recognizes the following environment variables as parameters:

-- `FRONTEND_DOCKER_IMAGE`: redefines which frontend docker image should be used instead of the e2e cluster default.
-E.g `FRONTEND_DOCKER_IMAGE="hsldevcom/jore4-ui:latest"`
+- `UI_DOCKER_IMAGE`: redefines which UI docker image should be used instead of the e2e cluster default.
+E.g `UI_DOCKER_IMAGE="hsldevcom/jore4-ui:latest"`
 - `HASURA_DOCKER_IMAGE`: redefines which hasura docker image should be used instead of the e2e cluster default.
-E.g `FRONTEND_DOCKER_IMAGE="hsldevcom/jore4-hasura:latest"`
+E.g `HASURA_DOCKER_IMAGE="hsldevcom/jore4-hasura:latest"`
+- `AUTH_DOCKER_IMAGE`: redefines which auth backend docker image should be used instead of the e2e cluster default.
+E.g `AUTH_DOCKER_IMAGE="hsldevcom/jore4-auth:latest"`

 To stop and remove the cluster, call `kind delete clusters jore4-local-cluster`.
 This will delete the docker container(s) where Kind is running and free up all resources.
 Currently we are not using